Sperm Selection

 Preselective Intracytoplasmic Sperm Injection (PICSI)

-The PICSI method includes the addition of small droplets of hyaluronan to a sample of sperm.
-The sperm that attaches to the hyaluronan is then selected for use in ICSI.
+In natural conception, sperm must bind to hyaluronan (a compound that helps grow cells) on the surface of the oocyte for fertilization.
+Only mature sperm can achieve this.
+With PICSI, small droplets of hyaluronan are added to a sample of sperm.
+Only the sperm that attaches to the hyaluronan is selected for use in ICSI.